 Heart Bangs Hair is a beauty trend in South Korea.
 With a curling iron and hairspray, it is styled to last the day.
 But will the hairspray cause acne?

 These days, the trend it seems is to wear your heart in your hair.
-Now before you get even more confused and start pulling on your luscious locks – we’re taking about beauty style that is.
+Now before you get even more confused and start pulling on your luscious locks – we’re talking about beauty style that is.

 To be factual, it’s not clear how and when this phenomenon started but most roads seem to lead to South Korea, which comes as no surprise.